 - Taebi, B. and S. Roeser, eds.
 2015.
 The Ethics of Nuclear Energy: Risk, Justice and Democracy in the post-Fukushima Era.
 Cambridge: Cambridge University Press. available online

 - Taebi, B., A. Correljé, E. Cuppen, M. Dignum and U. Pesch.
 2014.
 Responsible innovation and an endorsement of public values: the need for interdisciplinary research.
-Journal of Responsible Innovation 1 (1): 118-124.
+Journal of Responsible Innovation 1 (1): 118-124. available online

 - Taebi, B. 2013.
 Moral dilemmas of uranium and thorium fuel cycles.
 In Social and Ethical Aspects of Radiation Risk Management, edited by D. Oughton and S. O. Hansson.
 Amsterdam: Elsevier: 259-280.

 - Araújo, K. and B. Taebi.
 Where Should Nuclear Waste be Dumped?
 The National Interest, 26 May, 2015. available online

 - Taebi, B. and M. Mayer.
 The Russian Nuclear Energy Proposal: An Offer You Can't Refuse.
 The Huffington Post, 5 June, 2015. available online

 - Taebi, B. Nuclear Summit in Holland Neglects Crucial Security Issues, The Huffington Post, 28 March 2014. available online